 What is a Fertilitite?

-A made-up word that stand for any brave and empowered person going through fertility treatments that takes control of the journey by arming herself with knowledge and support.
+A word I made up that stand for any brave and empowered person going through fertility issues that takes control of the journey by arming herself with knowledge and support.

 Advice, personal stories, interviews with professionals and more!